 They say that chickens are the “gateway” animal to further farming adventures.
 When you are ready to skip through that gateway and expand your farm, lots of people look to adding different kinds of poultry.
-Common backyard poultry include turkey, geese, guineas & ducks – turkeys are quite large and geese & guineas are quite loud so many will settle on ducks.
+Common backyard poultry includes turkeys, geese, guineas, & ducks – turkeys are quite large and geese & guineas are quite loud so many will settle on ducks.

 Ducks can be a great addition to a small farm.
 They lay large eggs about as regularly as chickens (click here to read more about duck eggs).
 Duck eggs are excellent for baking!
-Ducks don’t require a tons of room, don’t make a ton of noise, and can often fit right in with your existing chicken set up.
+Ducks don’t require a ton of room, don’t make a ton of noise, and can often fit right in with your existing chicken setup.

 But ducks are definitely not chickens.
 While raising the two kinds of poultry together is certainly possible, each species has some different requirements.
 How can you make sure your mixed flock is happy & healthy?
 The key is making sure even though both flocks are living together, they each have what they need.

-For the most part, your ducks & chickens are likely to just ignore each other.
-If you have a really small flock of each type of bird they might integrate more, but generally ducks will prefer the company of other ducks, and chickens will prefer to hang out with chickens.
-My birds free range together in the yard all day.
+For the most part, your ducks and chickens are likely to just ignore each other.
+If you have a really small flock of each type of bird they might integrate more, but generally, ducks will prefer the company of other ducks, and chickens will prefer to hang out with chickens.
+My birds free-range together in the yard all day.
 While they all come running to me for snacks and all enjoying lounging in the shade of the rhododendron bush, they keep to themselves.
-I wouldn’t say one flock is dominate over the other and they all seem to get along together.
+I wouldn’t say one flock is dominant over the other and they all seem to get along together.

-I have had a drake and no rooster and he never went after any of the chickens.
+I have had a drake and no rooster for a while and he never went after any of the chickens.
 He actually did a good job of keeping all the ladies (duck & chicken alike) safe when out free ranging.
 The chickens all would take cover if they heard him quacking a warning about a potential predator.
-I have also had a few drakes and a rooster in the flock at the same time.
+I have also had a few drakes and a couple of roosters in the flock at the same time.
 The drakes left the chickens alone and all the boys got along just fine.